Josh Bell Player Props: Guardians vs. Astros

-On Monday, Josh Bell (on the back of going 0-for-4) and the Cleveland Guardians face the Houston Astros, whose starting pitcher will be J.P.
-France.
+On Tuesday, Josh Bell (.231 on-base percentage in past 10 games, 87 points below season-long percentage) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be Framber Valdez.
 First pitch is at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the White Sox.
+In his last game he had a one-hit showing (1-for-4) against the Astros.

 Josh Bell Game Info & Props vs. the Astros